ibm-cloud-docs/vpc/ha-dr-new.md

-In the event that an entire region experiences a failure, IBM again works to recover facilities and data centers, physical network and devices, physical storage, physical servers and memory, and hypervisors.
+When an entire region experiences a failure, IBM again works to recover facilities and data centers, physical network and devices, physical storage, physical servers and memory, and hypervisors.
 For more information, see [Shared responsibilities for using IBM Cloud products](/docs/overview?topic=overview-shared-responsibilities) and [FAQs for disaster recovery](/docs/resiliency?topic=resiliency-dr-faq).